nubenetes/awesome-kubernetes/docs/message-queue.md

 - [medium: Change Data Capture — Using Debezium](https://medium.com/geekculture/change-data-capture-using-debezium-ec48631d643a)
 - [daily.dev: Building a fault-tolerant event-driven architecture with Google Cloud, Pulumi and Debezium](https://daily.dev/blog/building-a-fault-tolerant-event-driven-architecture-with-google-cloud-pulumi-and-debezium)
 - [pradeepdaniel.medium.com: Creating an ETL data pipeline to sync data to Snowflake using Kafka and Debezium](https://pradeepdaniel.medium.com/real-time-change-data-replication-to-snowflake-using-kafka-and-debezium-d6ebb0d4eb29) Setting up a real-time data pipeline from scratch to sync data from transactional databases to Snowflake cloud warehouse.
+- [medium: A Visual Introduction to Debezium 🌟](https://medium.com/event-driven-utopia/a-visual-introduction-to-debezium-32563e23c6b8) A story-based introduction to understanding what Debezium is, how it is made of, and how it works in a real-world scenario

 ## Red Hat Integration service registry and Apicurio
 - [Red Hat Integration service registry](https://developers.redhat.com/blog/2019/12/16/getting-started-with-red-hat-integration-service-registry/)